davidkowalk/tabbed_minecraft_scripting/README.md

 wget https://github.com/davidkowalk/advanced_minecraft_scripting/archive/master.zip -outfile tabbed_minecraft_scripting.zip
 ```

 Once you downloaded (and unpacked) the tool into a folder you would like to store it in you need to resolve the dependencies.
-This project is only dependent on kivy to generate the user interface.
+This project is only dependent on kivy to generate the user interface if you want the visual interface.
+If not this is not required.
 Type
 ```
 pip install kivy